Conservation

 Afghanistan

 We led an advocacy campaign around the physical preservation of the Bamiyan Buddhas together with the Technical University in Munich.
 ARCH was the first organization to involve the World Bank, and publish a White Paper, presenting concrete solutions around the importance of saving the Bronze Age site Mes Aynak from destruction.
-Together with Johns Hopkins University ARCH conducted extensive research culminating in a high level technical conference in Washington DC.
+Together with the Central Asia-Caucasus Institute at Johns Hopkins University, ARCH conducted extensive research culminating in the high level technical conference “Cultural Heritage vs. Mining on the New Silk Road?” in Washington DC